dyahalomi/dyahalomi.github.io/_pages/research.md

 My research combines observations, dynamical theory, and statistical methods to study the architectures and evolutionary histories of planetary systems.
 I use a data-driven dynamics approach, where dynamical simulations help interpret observational signatures and observations in turn constrain and refine theoretical models.
 In this framework, exoplanetary systems that we observe serve as natural laboratories for testing ideas about planet formation and evolution.
 An up-to-date list of refereed publications can be found on [NASA/ADS](https://ui.adsabs.harvard.edu/search/filter_property_fq_property=AND&filter_property_fq_property=property%3A%22refereed%22&fq=%7B!type%3Daqp%20v%3D%24fq_property%7D&fq_property=(property%3A%22refereed%22)&q=%20author%3A%22yahalomi%2C%20daniel%22%20&sort=date%20desc%2C%20bibcode%20desc&p_=0).
 <br>

-Here is a brief summary of some of the projects that I've led:
+Here are a brief summaries of my lead-author research publications:

 ## The Astrometric Resoeccentric Degeneracy
 _Paper: on [NASA/ADS](https://ui.adsabs.harvard.edu/abs/2026ApJ...999L...9Y/abstract) // published in ApJL (03/2026)_ <br>